-A lot of “data” does rounds on what causes acne and what not.
+A lot of “data” does rounds on what causing acne and what not.
 Surprisingly, a lot of it is plain myth- for example, greasy oily food has little to do with acne if at all it has something to do with it.
-Have a look at some facts and myths about acne causes below:
+Have a look at some facts and myths about acne causing below:

 Myth: Acne is restricted to puberty only!

 Fact: Though acne hits majorly due to hormonal imbalance during puberty yet adult acne is becoming increasingly common and in most cases can be very unsettling.
 Also, if the acne is happening beyond the usual teenage, it is important to get checked for any other underlying reasons such as thyroid, PCOS etc.